HyperspaceMadness/Mega_Bezel/README.md

     * MBZ__5__POTATO__GDV-MINI - This has no Dynamic Bezel and no Reflections
 ----------------------------------------

-Presets in Mega_Bezel / Presets
+**Presets in Mega_Bezel / Presets**
 ----------------------------------------

-- All in the root of the Presets folder use @guest.r's awesome Guest-DrVenom-Advanced CRT shader which is considered the default CRT shader for the Mega Bezel, the only exception to this is the POTATO preset which uses GDV-MINI for performance reasons.
+- All in the root of the Presets folder use @guest.r's awesome Guest-Advanced CRT shader which is considered the default CRT shader for the Mega Bezel, the only exception to this is the POTATO preset which uses GDV-MINI for performance reasons.

 |                        |Reflection  |Image Layering |Tube Effects  |Pre-CRT Chain  Preset
 |------------------------|------------|---------------|--------------|---------------